Tower token (TOWER) One Day Trading Volume Tops $407,149.00

 According to CryptoCompare, “Crazy Defense Heroes is a tower defense mobile game, with a fantasy storyline, RPG characters and over 500 levels of innovative gameplay.
 These NFTs are rare collectibles representing in-game items, which can be sold at secondary markets. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Tower token directly using U.S. dollars.
-Investors seeking to acquire Tower token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tower token using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Tower token directly using U.S. dollars.
+Investors seeking to trade Tower token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Tower token using one of the aforementioned exchanges.

 Receive News & Updates for Tower token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tower token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.